This is the place for frequently asked questions on various topics.

 For individual assistance, please contact our consultants.
 They are there to help.

-To check if your foreign study certificates are valid in Iceland and to have them recognized you can consult ENIC/NARIC.
+To check if your education certificates are valid in Iceland and to have them recognized you can consult ENIC/NARIC.
 More information on http://english.enicnaric.is/

 If the purpose of recognition is to acquire rights to work within a regulated profession in Iceland, the applicant must apply to the appropriate competent authority in the country.

-If you are having issues with your employer, you should first contact your labour union.
-It is important to report any cases of human trafficking and labour exploitation.
-The labour unions are divided by employment sectors or industries.
-You can verify which labour union you belong to by checking your payslip where it should state the union you have been making payments to.
+If you are having issues with your employer, you should contact your labour union for support.
+Labour unions are divided by employment sectors or industries.
+You can check which labour union you belong to by looking at your payslip.
+It should state the union you have been making payments to.

-To register as a member of a workers´union and be able to enjoy the rights associated with its membership, you need to apply for written permission.
+To register as a member of a workers’ union and be able to enjoy the rights associated with its membership, you need to apply for membership in writing.

-If you are in urgent financial need you can search for financial support from your municipality.
+If you need urgent financial assistance, you should contact your municipality to check what assistance they can offer.
 You might be eligible for financial support if you are not receiving unemployment benefits.
-In this case you need to contact your municipality directly.
+You can find out how to contact your municipality here.